-Loan Program Requirements: (13 CFR 120.10 7(a) and 504) Requirements imposed upon Lenders, CDCs, or Intermediaries by statute; SBA and applicable government-wide regulations; any agreement the Lender, CDC, or Intermediary has executed with SBA; SBA SOPs; Federal Register notices; official SBA notices and forms applicable to the 7(a) Loan Program, 504 Loan Program, or Microloan Program; and loan authorizations, as such requirements are issued and revised by SBA from time to time.
+Loan Program Requirements: (13 CFR 120.10 7(a) and 504) Requirements imposed upon Lenders, CDCs, or Intermediaries by statute; SBA and applicable government-wide regulations; any agreement the Lender, CDC, or Intermediary has executed with SBA; SBA SOPs; Federal Register notices; official SBA notices and forms applicable to the 7(a) Loan Program, 504 Loan Program, or Microloan Program; and E-Tran terms and conditions, as such requirements are issued and revised by SBA from time to time.
 For CDCs, this term also includes requirements imposed by Debentures, as that term is defined in §120.802.
 For Intermediaries, this term also includes requirements imposed by promissory notes, collateral documents, and grant agreements.

-Local Economic Area: (13 CFR 120.802 504) An area, as determined by SBA, that is in a State other than the State in which an existing CDC (or an applicant applying to become a CDC) is incorporated, is contiguous to the CDC's existing Area of Operations (or the applicant's proposed Area of Operations) of its State of incorporation, and is a part of a local trade area that is contiguous to the CDC's Area of Operations (or applicant's proposed Area of Operations) of its State of a local trade area that is contiguous to the CDC's Area of Operations (or applicant's proposed Area of Operations) of its State of a local trade area would be a city that is bisected by a State line or a metropolitan statistical area that is bisected by a State line.
+Local Economic Area: (13 CFR 120.802 504) An area, as determined by SBA, that is in a State other than the State in which an existing CDC (or an applicant applying to become a CDC) is incorporated, is contiguous to the CDC's existing Area of Operations (or the applicant's proposed Area of Operations) of its State of incorporation, and is a part of a local trade area that is contiguous to the CDC's Area of Operations (or applicant's proposed Area of Operations) of its State of incorporation.
+Examples of a local trade area would be a city that is bisected by a State line or a metropolitan statistical area that is bisected by a State line.